viklund/courses/ngsintro/1609/labs/rnaseq_tutorial_in_progress.md

 statistics.

-For this tutorial you can chose to run IGV directly on your own computer (follow :floppy_disk:) or on Uppmax (follow :computer).
+For this tutorial you can chose to run IGV directly on your own computer (follow :floppy_disk:) or on Uppmax (follow :computer:).
 If you chose to run it on your own computer you will have to download some of the bam files (and the corresponding index files) from Upppmax.
 If you have not yet installed IGV you also have to get a copy of the program.